 Only getting a certificate in a project management course is not enough.
 A person should also have certain skills to get a job in this field.
 Some of the essential skills are stated below.

-Planning: Planning is one of the most important skills that is required in the field of project management.
-Project management and planning go hand in hand.
-Without proper planning, no projects could succeed.
+Planning: It is one of the most important skills in the field of project management.
+Without proper planning, no project could succeed.
 A person who is aiming to have a career in the field of project management needs to have good planning skills.

 Leadership: The next skill that a project manager should have is leadership.
 Now, there is a lot of difference between a leader and a boss.
 To become a leader, one has to get involved with the tea.
 A person should always motivate the team and help them rather than bossing away with the tasks.